Haydamak: Etymology

 The word haydamak has two related meanings: either 'Ukrainian insurgent against the Poles in the 18th century', or 'brigand'.
-The role played by haydamaks in the anti-Polish Ukrainian revolts of the 18th-century led by Maksym Zalizniak and Ivan Honta led to the first meaning.
+The role played by haydamaks in the anti-Polish Ukrainian revolts of the 18th-century led by Maksym Zalizniak and Ivan Gonta led to the first meaning.

 The word has been adopted into Ukrainian from the Crimea and the neighbouring region, where it has been used in some Kipchak, Oghuz and Slavic languages.
 The origin is the Turkic word 'haydamak', 'to drive, to drive away', the etymological vehicle being the Ottoman Turkish.
 The verb (h)ayda was probably derived from the onomatopoeic stem used to spur someone on: 'hayda!'.
 Depending on the local context, it was understood to mean 'driving someone or something away', and later 'to chase, to pursue'.
 In the infinitive Turkish verbs have the ending -mak or -mek.
-The ending -ak(a) however also exists in Ukrainian, in words with meanings somewhat related to each other, such as huljáka, 'crouser' (crouse = brisk, livelyl, confident), pyjak(a), 'drunkard', rozbyšaka, 'brigand', and that might have led to the initial meaning of 'to chase, to pursue' evolving to mean 'chaser, pursuer', and finally 'insurgent'.
+The ending -ak(a) however also exists in Ukrainian, in words with meanings somewhat related to each other, such as huljáka, 'crouser' (crouse = brisk, lively, confident), pyjak(a), 'drunkard', rozbyšaka, 'brigand', and that might have led to the initial meaning of 'to chase, to pursue' evolving to mean 'chaser, pursuer', and finally 'insurgent'.
 In different other languages the meaning of 'brigand' given to hajdamak(a) took shape in accordance to the way their enemies saw the hajdamaks.

 In Ottoman Turkish, haydamak used to mean "a cattle-lifter, marauder", and in modern Turkish it means "to attack, raid, drive cattle".

-Older Ukrainian terms
+Other Ukrainian terms

 Other more ancient exonyms of the same haidamaks include levenetz and deineka.
 Equivalents of haidamaka include opryshok in Ukrainian Galicia.
+In folklore tradition participants of haidamak bands were frequently known as burlak(a)s, derived from the Tatar word meaning "vagrant, homeless person", although with time that word would also start to be used for migrant workers (see burlak).